Arithmetic subsequences in a random ordering of an additive set

 Thus for a finite abelian group $Z$ and a given $k$, one can compute the decomposition of $Z$ into $d$ invariant factors $\zed{n_1},\ldots, \zed{n_d}$ and determine the smallest index $j$ for which $k\leq n_j$.
 Then if $N_k$ denotes the number of $k$-term arithmetic progressions that appear as subsequences in a random ordering of $Z$, we have

-This fact can be used to construct sequences of abelian groups $Z_n$ that can be fed into Lemma~\the\secondmoment\ to obtain asymptotic information about the length of the maximal arithmetic subsequence.
+\goodbreak This fact can be used to construct sequences of abelian groups $Z_n$ that can be fed into Lemma~\the\secondmoment\ to obtain asymptotic information about the length of the maximal arithmetic subsequence.

 \hldest{xyz}{}{elempgroups} \boldlabel Elementary {\mathbold p}-groups.
-We end this section by tackling an an explicit example in which $n_1 = n_2 =\cdots = n_d = p$, a prime number.
+We end this section by outlining an an explicit example in which $n_1 = n_2 =\cdots = n_d = p$, a prime number.
 An {\it elementary $p$-group} is an abelian group isomorphic to $(\zed p)^d$ for some prime $p$ and integer $d$.
 Thus we have a sequence of additive groups $Z_p = (\zed p)^d$ indexed by the primes.
 Since $Q_{pk} = p(p-1)$ for every $2\leq k\leq p$, by a calculation similar to that used in the proof of Lemma~\the\kdperms, the number of $k$-orderings of $(\zed p)^d$ that are an arithmetic progression is $(Q_{pk} + p)^d - p^d = p^{2d} - p^d$.
 Letting $\tau(p,d)$ be the function from $\RR$ to $\RR$ satisfying

-we have $\tau(p,d) \sim 2d\log p/\log\log p$ and Lemma~\the\secondmoment\ tells us that $L_n$ is equal to either $\lfloor\tau(p,d)\rfloor$ or $\lceil\tau(p,d)\rceil$ with probability tending to one as $p$ marches towards infinity along the primes.
-(Strictly speaking, one would actually have to modify the statement of Lemma~\the\secondmoment\ to allow for sequences of groups $A_n$ indexed by any monotone increasing sequence of positive integers.)
+we have $\tau(p,d) \sim_p 2d\log p/\log\log p$ and Lemma~\the\secondmoment\ tells us that $\tau(p,d)-6\leq L_n\tau(p,d)+1$ with probability tending to one as $p$ marches towards infinity along the primes.
+(Strictly speaking, one would actually have to modify the statement and hypotheses of Lemma~\the\secondmoment\ to allow for sequences of groups $A_n$ indexed by any monotone increasing sequence of positive integers.)
 The same asymptotic result holds if the primes $p$ are replaced by arbitrary integers $n$, but in this case the function $\tau(n,d)$ is not monotone with respect to $n$.
-So although we still have $\tau(n,d) \sim 2d\log n/\log\log n$, the values of $\tau(n,d)$ will fluctuate as $n$ approaches infinity, attaining local maxima at prime values of $n$.
+So although we still have $\tau(n,d) \sim_n 2d\log n/\log\log n$, the values of $\tau(n,d)$ will fluctuate as $n$ approaches infinity, attaining local maxima at prime values of~$n$.